parthopdas/BooksInventory/README.md

 ## TODO

-- Wireup keyboard shortcuts for the menus
+- Wire up keyboard shortcuts for the menus